aspvrn/aspvrn/README.md

 🌟 **About Me**
 I'm a passionate **Programmer / Developer** with a love for **AI and Game Dev**.
-🔭 Currently working on **PawPal - A Helping Paw for Every Dog Breeder**
+🔭 Currently working on **PawPal - A Helping Paw for Every Breeder**
 🌱 Learning more about **Rust and Cloud Computing**

 ---